SPHINGINAE, SPHINGIDAE, BOMBYCOIDEA

 (Photo: courtesy of Craig Nieminski, Darwin, Northern Territory)

 The eggs are laid singly on the underside of a foodplant leaf.
-The eggs are nearly spherical and white, turning orange as hatching approaches.
+The eggs are nearly oval with a length of about 2 mms.
+Initially they are pale green, turning partly rusty brown as hatching approaches.

 The species occurs in Australia in